 Cheapest non-owner car insurance companies in Florida

-Geico is the cheapest non-owner car insurance in Florida, with rates averaging $373.
-The second most affordable option in Florida is Travelers, with an average rate of $430.
+GEICO offers the lowest non-owner car insurance rates in Florida, with an average cost of $373.
+The next most affordable option is Travelers, which has an average rate of $430.

-The table below shows the most affordable non-owner car insurance companies in Florida.
+The table below lists the most budget-friendly non-owner car insurance companies in Florida.

 CompanyAverage annual premiumAverage monthly premium